 CCRi takes on technically challenging projects that give our clients the informational leverage they need to attain new levels of speed, accuracy, and productivity.

-Donald Brown, is President of CCRi.
-He is also the William Stansfield Calcott Professor of Engineering and Applied Science and director of the Applied Predictive Technology Laboratory at the University of Virginia.
+Donald Brown, in addition to being President of CCRi, is also the William Stansfield Calcott Professor of Engineering and Applied Science and director of the Applied Predictive Technology Laboratory at the University of Virginia.
 His research focuses on predictive modeling, statistical learning, and data fusion with applications to security and safety.

 Dr. Brown has served on the National Research Council (NRC) Committee on Transportation Security as well as its Committee on Surface Transportation Infrastructure Security.
 He was also a member of the National Academy of Sciences panel on High Performance Computing and Crisis Management.

 Louis Pittard is responsible for all facets of the company’s operations, including finance, security, project development, and contract administration.
 Mr. Pittard has 20 years of experience using C and C++ to solve significant problems on platforms ranging from personal computers to parallel supercomputers.
 His areas of specialization include operations research, real-time systems, evidence-based reasoning systems, pattern recognition, and clustering.